atarr3/campvideo-data/README.md

 where ``<SCRIPT>`` is given by the name in the "Script" column in the table above.

 ## Additional Notes
-- Face recognition results will differ substantially if CUDA and cuDNN are not installed.
-This is due to the ``face_recognition`` package using differen face detection models in these scenarios.
 - Recreating the figures and tables using pre-computed results only takes a few minutes.
-Recreating the results CSV files is much more time-consuming due to extensive model training and file I/O. Expect this step to take upwards of a day.
-- Exact replication for label prediction is only guaranteed for the models we train.
-Face recognition, image text recognition, and speech transcription all rely on external models which we have no control over.
-Future updates to these models may lead to slightly different results than those given in the paper.
 - 'File not found' errors are likely due to issues with working directory.
 All code assumes this repo, `campvideo-data`, is the working directory.